 Pennsylvania Farm Show Complex & Expo Center

-Sports: Basketball, fencing, indoor soccer, martial arts, volleyball, wrestling
+Sports: Archery, basketball, fencing, indoor soccer, martial arts, volleyball, wrestling

 Sports: Basketball, cheer, ice sports, wrestling

-Situated in the state’s capital along the Susquehanna River, FNB Field is boasts big sports names and events, like the Washington Nationals’ AA affiliate, the Harrisburg Senators, the Big 26 Baseball Classic and Penn FC Soccer.
-At the Big 26 Baseball Classic in particular, high-school players have the chance to be scouted by professionals.
-FNB Field is also a part of the 62-acre City Island, which comprises a multi-purpose facility and riverside park.
-In 2009, FNB Field underwent a major $45 million renovation to revamp the whole complex.
-The stadium now houses luxury seating, a high-definition field lighting system, a “Midway” activities center for families and children, 20 seats with skyline views, a new sound system, press box with digital amenities and a reserved parking lot.
+Situated in the state’s capital along the Susquehanna River, FNB Field is home to the Harrisburg Senators, the Washington Nationals’ AA affiliate.
+When the Senators are out of town, the grounds crew flips the field to host Penn FC professional soccer.
+In 2009, FNB Field underwent a major $45 million renovation project.
+The stadium now houses luxury seating, a high-definition field lighting system, a “Midway” activities center for families and children, 20 suites with skyline views, a new sound system, press box with digital amenities and a reserved parking lot.
+FNB Field is the main attraction on the 62-acre City Island, which also features a multi-purpose grass field, riverside park, launching site for river cruises, miniature golf and more.

 Sports: Baseball, soccer